 European private equity firms have traditionally found it difficult to leverage portfolio-wide procurement potential to the same extent as their US counterparts.
 Nordic Capital is one of the few to have bucked the trend.

-The award-winning Nordic Capital Procurement Optimization Scheme (NCPO) generates procurement savings of approximately €10m a year across the portfolio – that’s €100m of equity value, based on an EBITDA 10x valuation multiple.
+The award-winning Nordic Capital Procurement Optimisation Scheme (NCPO) generates procurement savings of approximately €10m a year across the portfolio – that’s €100m of equity value, based on an EBITDA 10x valuation multiple.